 The FHA program was created in response to the rash of foreclosures and defaults that happened in 1930s; to provide mortgage lenders with adequate insurance; and to help stimulate the housing market by making loans accessible and affordable.
 Nowadays, FHA loans are very popular, especially with first-time home buyers.

-Typically an FHA loan is one of the easiest types of mortgage loans to qualify for because it requires a low down payment (3.5 percent) and you can have less-than-perfect credit.
+Typically an FHA loan is one of the easiest types of mortgage loans to qualify for because it requires a low down payment and you can have less-than-perfect credit.
+An FHA down payment of 3.5 percent is required.
 Borrowers who cannot afford a traditional down payment of 20 percent or can’t get approved for private mortgage insurance should look into whether an FHA loan is the best option for their personal scenario.
 Another advantage of an FHA loan is that it can be assumable, which means if you want to sell your home, the buyer can “assume” the loan you have.
 People who have low or bad credit, have undergone a bankruptcy or have been foreclosed upon may be able to still qualify for an FHA loan.

 You knew there had to be a catch, and here it is: Because an FHA loan does not have the strict standards of a conventional loan, it requires two kinds of mortgage insurance premiums: one is paid in full upfront – or, it can be financed into the mortgage – and the other is a monthly payment.
 Also, FHA loans require that the house meet certain conditions and must be appraised by an FHA-approved appraiser.